In Visual Basic, For loop is useful to execute a statement or a group of statements repeatedly until the defined condition returns true.

 End Module

-If you observe the above result, whenever the variable i value equals to 3, then automatically the For loop execution has stopped.
+If you observe the above result, whenever the variable i value equals 3, the For loop execution automatically stops.

 Module Module1